annotation/stam-rust/README.md

 Here is an overview of the most important methods that return an iterator, the iterators in turn all return `WrappedItem<T>` instances.
 The table is divided into two parts, the top part follows STAM's ownership model.
-The bottom part leverage the various *reverse indices* that are maintained.
+Those in the bottom part leverage the various *reverse indices* that are computed:

 | Method                               |  T                    | Description                         |